While it's easy for us to bundle up and ensure our comfort and safety, our dogs and cats are relying on us to help do the same for them.

-On this episode of the Paws & Play with Dr. J podcast, we talk about the different steps you can easily take to help keep your pets healthy and safe.
-Check out the resources below for tips and tricks for
+On this episode of the Paws & Play podcast, we talk about the different steps you can easily take to help keep your pets healthy and safe during the cold winter months.

 Ice Melters: Great for Not Getting Sued by Someone for Slipping on Your Sidewalk — Terrible for Paws